written by Raulla S. Mitchell

 - Plant a tree in your yard.
 Name it after a beloved family member or pet.
 Everyday you look at the tree, your thoughts will extend to the deep love you feel for living beings with whom you share your life.
 My parents planted a tree in their front yard to celebrate the birthday of each of their three grandchildren.
 They no longer reside at this house, but the beautiful trees are passed on as gifts to the new young family and their children who will play tag and hide-and-go-seek around their trunks, or sit under their branches, writing or painting in their journals or making music on a sunny day.
 Their parents are musicians, so I imagine the children holding an outdoor concert amidst the trees my parents planted.

-- Give of your time, or make a charitable donation to plant a tree at an arboretum, or in an area ravaged by war or environmental disaster, where trees and green plants may have been destroyed.
+- Give your time, or make a charitable donation to plant a tree at an arboretum, or in an area ravaged by war or environmental disaster, where trees and green plants may have been destroyed.
 Planting a tree is a spiritual thing that uplifts us all.
 Wangari Maathai, Mother Tree of Africa had a spiritual experience when she realized that her beloved fig tree in Kenya supported so much more than just itself.
-Her Nobel Prize winning work organizing women to collaborate to plant trees supports an ongoing flourishing of the greater environment, including rivers and streams, and all living things.
+Her Nobel Prize winning work organizing women to plant trees supports a flourishing of the greater environment, including rivers and streams, and all living things.
 She has changed lives around the world, and it all started with one tree.
 Google Wangari Maathai, and see how you can help her mission to plant trees anywhere in the world that holds special meaning for you.

 - Support Boy Scout and Girl Scout troops planting trees that beautify our world and make our environment cleaner and healthier for all.
 The badges they earn are merely remembrances of the happy times they shared planting something that would grow with loving care for generations to come.
 It’s a beautiful thing to collaborate with others to make the world greener, cleaner, and more beautiful.